UL Monroe plays Troy following Locure’s 20-point game - WTOP News

 Troy, Alabama; Saturday, 5 p.m.
 EST

-BOTTOM LINE: UL Monroe takes on the Troy Trojans after Tyreke Locure scored 20 points in UL Monroe’s 68-59 win over the Southern Miss Golden Eagles.
+BOTTOM LINE: UL Monroe visits the Troy Trojans after Tyreke Locure scored 20 points in UL Monroe’s 68-59 win against the Southern Miss Golden Eagles.

-The Trojans have gone 14-2 at home.
-Troy is 0-5 in one-possession games.
+The Trojans are 14-2 on their home court.
+Troy is 0-5 in games decided by less than 4 points.

-The Warhawks have gone 5-8 against Sun Belt opponents.
+The Warhawks are 5-8 in Sun Belt play.
 UL Monroe ranks third in the Sun Belt with 11.0 offensive rebounds per game led by Nika Metskhvarishvili averaging 2.4.

-Troy is shooting 43.7% from the field this season, 1.6 percentage points higher than the 42.1% UL Monroe allows to opponents.
+Troy’s average of 8.7 made 3-pointers per game this season is just 0.7 fewer made shots on average than the 9.4 per game UL Monroe gives up.
 UL Monroe averages 5.3 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.0 per game Troy allows.

+The Trojans and Warhawks face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Christyon Eugene is averaging 15.1 points and 3.5 assists for the Trojans.
-Aamer Muhammad is averaging 11.5 points over the last 10 games for Troy.
+Myles Rigsby is averaging 15.3 points over the last 10 games for Troy.

-Metskhvarishvili is averaging 12.3 points and six rebounds for the Warhawks.
-Locure is averaging 12.5 points, 3.4 assists and 2.4 steals over the past 10 games for UL Monroe.
+Metskhvarishvili is shooting 43.0% and averaging 12.3 points for the Warhawks.
+Locure is averaging 1.8 made 3-pointers over the last 10 games for UL Monroe.

 LAST 10 GAMES: Trojans: 7-3, averaging 77.0 points, 39.7 rebounds, 11.9 assists, 8.8 steals and 3.8 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 69.1 points per game.